jrmi/airboardgame/README.md

 npm start
 ```

-Now you should have three terminals:
+Now you should have four terminals:

 * the one with ricochetjs server instance.
 Backend logs can be found here
 * one terminal with auto build on change for backend files
+* another with `wire.io` server running
-* one with React frontend server
+* and a last one with React frontend server